mousepawmedia/devdocs/network/source/guides/staff.rst

   address lives on Hawksnest.

-Visit **staff.mousepawmedia.com** for our main staff portal, with links to DevNet and LimeSurvey.
-This page also displays the present status of the Hawksnest server.
+Visit **staff.mousepawmedia.com** for our main staff portal, with links to DevNet, Roundcube, and LimeSurvey.
+This page also displays the present status of the DevNet (Hawksnest) server.
 The DevNet landing has links to everything else.

 .. _gstaff_network_email: